a-Ahmmed/University-Management-System/README.md

 ## References
 ### Sample API
-- Thank you to [Dr Michael Scriney](https://www.dcu.ie/computing/people/michael-scriney) for providing the API
+- Thank you to [Dr Michael Scriney](https://www.dcu.ie/computing/people/michael-scriney) for providing the API.